browserengineering/book/book/text.md

 31
 ```

-[^9]: It's a bit of a coincidence that in this example the sum of the
+[^widths]: It's a bit of a coincidence that in this example the sum of the
     individual letters' lengths is the length of the word.
 Tk uses
     fractional pixels internally, but rounds up to return whole pixels
     in the `measure` call.
 Plus, some fonts use something called